berty/weshnet/docs/apis/protocoltypes.md

 <a name="weshnet-protocol-v1-AccountGroupLeft"></a>

 ### AccountGroupLeft
-AccountGroupJoined indicates that the account has left a group
+AccountGroupLeft indicates that the account has left a group

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |